dimitardanailov/gmail-helper/README.md

 # Mail helper

-If you want to try or use project please visit: https://fir-playgrounds.firebaseapp.com
+Mail helper is a third party gmail application that helps you to create Gmail label, Gmail filter, Background colour and colour.
+Public URL is: https://fir-playgrounds.firebaseapp.com

 ## Browser support